pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< /learner-task >}}

 Now the ball bounces when it should.
-If the player is too high or too low, the ball sails right past, off to the left.
+If the player is too high or too low, the ball carries on past, off to the left of the court.

 But it’s not an interesting game because the ball only moves exactly left and right.
 The ball needs to bounce off in different directions.

-The ball _also_ needs to remember how quickly it’s moving _vertically_, i.e., in the _y_ direction.
+To make this work, the ball _also_ needs to remember how quickly it’s moving _vertically_, i.e., in the _y_ direction.

 {{< learner-task >}}